shlomif/my-real-person-fan-fiction/README.md

 afford to sustain the cost.
 She doesn't work for money or even for a shitload of money.
 She works for fun.

-There is likely a lot of fanfic, fanart, comments and idolisations of her on the Internet.
-She may not improve significantly but she can derive inspiration and comments from them, and even if she is criticised or held in contempt, she can either ignore that criticism or learn from it.
+There is likely a lot of fan fic, fanart, comments and idolisations of her on the Internet.
+She may not improve significantly, but she can derive inspiration and comments from them, and even if she is criticised or held in contempt, she can either ignore that criticism or learn from it.